5 key software testing steps every engineer should perform

 Analyse static code

-All these steps are to be performed by the developer before handing in his work to save time with obvious errors caught in QA testing or further development processes.
+All these steps are to be performed by the developer before handing in his work to save time with obvious errors caught in software testing or further development processes.